farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

 Auto refresh doesn’t work in the query editor, but only on the dashboard.
 Refresh manually here to see new results.

-4. Final touches, configure Graph Style:
+d.
+Final touches, configure Graph Style:
 -   Fill Opacity: 10
 -   Show Points: Always